owqejfb/N.B.A.A.-Never-Broke-Again-Algorithm-/README.md

 -model.fit() has shuffle on by default. this could be hindering my model because my data might give more insight being read sequentially

--Training the model on colab has better accuracy than my local machine by 6%.
+~~-Training the model on colab has better accuracy than my local machine by 6%.
 No idea what it could be.
 Could be the seed or the fact that colab trains off a csv and local off a dataframe.
-Currently my only ideas but need to figure this out
+Currently my only ideas but need to figure this out~~ I was right.
+Turning the dataframe into a CSV and training off that gives my model a 6% difference under the same conditions.
+This doesnt make any sense to me.
+I have to open an issue on the tensorflow github as to why a model would train better on CSV values

 -wonder if i would have better success rates instead making models for every single team.
 Would allow me to input games sequentially (use SGD instead), and change one parameter from 1-30 to 1-0 (is the team away or home)